ChaimaBSlima/holbertonschool-machine_learning/unsupervised_learning/clustering/README.md

   - All code is written in Python, and it uses numpy for numerical operations.
   - The repository follows best practices for coding style and includes documentation for each function, class, and module.
   - The repository is intended for educational purposes and as a reference for learning and practicing machine learning algorithms.

-# 📊 Project Summary

-This project focuses on implementing and solving key algorithms in **Hidden Markov Models (HMMs)**, a fundamental concept in probability theory and machine learning.
-The objective of this project is to apply different techniques used in HMMs to process sequences of data, including tasks such as sequence prediction, observation likelihood estimation, and model training.

-The project is divided into several critical tasks, such as:
-- **Markov Chains**: Understanding the probabilities of states transitioning over time.
-- **Regular Chains**: Determining steady-state probabilities for regular Markov chains.
-- **Absorbing Chains**: Identifying if a Markov chain is absorbing or not.
-- **The Forward Algorithm**: Calculating the likelihood of a sequence of observations.
-- **The Viterbi Algorithm**: Identifying the most likely sequence of hidden states.
-- **The Baum-Welch Algorithm**: Training an HMM using the Expectation-Maximization approach to optimize model parameters.

 # 👩‍💻 Authors
 Tasks by [Holberton School](https://www.holbertonschool.com/)